EasyEngine/easyengine/README.md

 ## Introduction

-easyengine (ee) is a linux shell-script collection, which makes it easy to manage your wordpress-nginx sites on an ubuntu server.
+easyengine (ee) is a linux shell-script collection, which makes it easy to manage your wordpress-nginx sites on a debian/ubuntu server.

 ## Quick Start